Student Code of Conduct

 IX.
 Authority and Responsibility for Student Discipline

-rules and regulations regarding student discipline for misconduct and serves as the
+and regulations regarding student discipline for misconduct and serves as the final

-final appeal for student disciplinary decisions.
-The associate dean of students for
+appeal for student disciplinary decisions.
+The associate dean of students for community

-community standards (hereafter "associate dean") is primarily responsible for the
+standards (hereafter "associate dean") is primarily responsible for the operational

-operational details of the disciplinary process.
-The associate dean will review all
+details of the disciplinary process.
+The associate dean will review all reports of

-reports of misconduct and may coordinate the need for any follow-up investigation
+misconduct and may coordinate the need for any follow-up investigation by the Department

-with the Student Disciplinary Committee.
-When appropriate, some University policy
+Disciplinary Committee.
+When appropriate, some University policy violations may be

-violations may be addressed by other disciplinary bodies including, but not limited
+addressed by other disciplinary bodies including, but not limited to, the committees

 X. Jurisdiction of the Code of Conduct